-An abundance of daylight, coupled with passive design strategies and efficient systems, makes this twenty-first century lab building a comfortable and inspiring place for researchers and visitors while protecting the surrounding marine ecology.
+As the Smithsonian’s first LEED Platinum building, the Mathias Lab is a state-of-the-art research lab.
+An abundance of daylight, coupled with passive design strategies and efficient systems, makes for a comfortable and inspiring place for researchers and visitors while protecting the surrounding marine ecology.

-The Mathias Lab at the Smithsonian Environmental Research Center, located on the banks of the Chesapeake Bay, is a new state-of-the art, high-performance research institution targeting a minimum of LEED Gold.
+The Mathias Lab at the Smithsonian Environmental Research Center, located on the banks of the Chesapeake Bay, is a state-of-the art, high-performance research institution.
 The 92,000 sq ft building includes new office and lab space in addition to a 23,000 sq ft renovation of the existing office space.